jeffmerrick/typeframe/website/docs/px-88/software-setup/launcher.md

 ![Launcher Screenshot](./img/launcher.png)

-This is a simple bash script that provides a terminal-based application launcher for the PX-88.
-It allows you to easily launch a full-screen browser window with a URL of your choice from a text-based menu when booting to the console.
+This is a bash script that provides a terminal-based application launcher for the PX-88.
+It allows you to easily launch a full-screen browser window with a URL of your choice from a text-based menu when booting to the terminal.
 By default, it opens Google Docs, but you can edit `launcher.sh` to open anything you'd like.
 It also allows you to control the screen brightness and view the battery status.

 ### 1. Configure Boot Behavior